kikofernandez/otp-sbom/README.md

 # Instructions

+To install things in your computer, and generate a SBOM.
 1. `make sbom`
-   This will clone Erlang/OTP `maint` branch, and create its source SBOM using ORT (oss-review-toolkit).
+   This will clone Erlang/OTP `master` branch, and create its source SBOM using ORT (oss-review-toolkit).

+To create a container and run the script in the container:
+1. `make docker`

+Both options run at the end `make fix-sbom` to populate some missing information in the SBOM, such as license concluded.

 # Extra